aaron-dv/aaron-dv/README.md

 You'll find all my projects here, documenting some of my explorations in tech so far.

-In my spare time, you'll most likely find me working on my health/fitness, doing martial arts, or partner dancing 🕺
+In my spare time, you'll most likely find me working on my health/fitness, doing martial arts, or partner dancing.

 <br>